Extended X-ray absorption spectroscopy using an ultrashort pulse laboratory-scale laser-plasma accelerator: Abstract

 \section{Abstract}

-The absorption profile of the copper K-edge was measured over a 250 eV window using ultrashort X-rays from a laser-plasma wakefield accelerator.
-For the first time with a femtosecond probe, Extended X-ray Absorption Fine Structure (EXAFS) features were observed in a single shot, detailing the local atomic structure.
-This unique capability will allow the investigation of novel ultrafast processes, and in particular probing high energy density matter and physics far-from-equilibrium.
+Laser-driven compact particle accelerators can provide ultrashort pulses of broadband X-rays, well suited for undertaking X-ray absorption spectroscopy measurements on a femtosecond timescale.
+Here the Extended X-ray Absorption Fine Structure (EXAFS) features of the K-edge of a copper sample have been observed over a 250 eV window in a single shot using a laser wakefield accelerator, providing information on both the electronic and ionic structure simultaneously.
+This unique capability will allow the investigation of ultrafast processes, and in particular, probing high-energy-density matter and physics far-from-equilibrium where the sample refresh rate is slow and shot number is limited.
+For example, states that replicate the tremendous pressures and temperatures of planetary bodies or the conditions inside nuclear fusion reactions.
+Using high-power lasers to pump these samples also has the advantage of being inherently synchronised to the laser-driven X-ray probe.
 A perspective on the additional strengths of a laboratory-based ultrafast X-ray absorption source is presented.